API Reference

 text | string | No* | Text query for full-text or hybrid search |

-* At least one of vector or text must be present.
+* At least one of vector, vectors, or text must be present.
+Setting both vector and vectors on the same request returns 400.

 Response (200)